The Ketamine Infusion

-The ketamine infusion most commonly used today was originally developed at the Yale University School of Medicine in 1994.
-In 1999-2000 it was discovered to be rapidly effective for the treatment of mood disorders such as depression, anxiety and PTSD.
-It has since become known as the “standard” ketamine infusion and used by the National Institute of Mental Health, major universities and ketamine centers throughout the world.
+The ketamine infusion for mood disorders most commonly used today was initially developed at the Yale University School of Medicine in 1994.
+In 1999-2000 it was discovered to be rapidly effective for treating mood disorders such as depression, anxiety, and PTSD.
+It has since become known as the "standard" ketamine infusion and is used by the National Institute of Mental Health, major universities, and ketamine centers worldwide.

 Currently Used To Treat:

 Standard Ketamine Infusion – Basic.
 6 Infusions/14 Days Series Includes -

 The Standard Ketamine Infusion includes all aspects of care as recommended by the American Psychiatric Association and the American Society of Anesthesiologists, this includes:

 Review of medical records, depression, anxiety, and pain metrics.

 Standard Ketamine Infusion: